flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Hardware_specifications.rst

 SBUS/SPEKTRUM
 """""""""""""
-SBUS(fatuba) connects to SBUS port and for a Spektrum DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPEK port.
+SBUS(fatuba) connects to SBUS port and for a SPEKTRUM, DSM, DSM2, or DSM-X Satellite RC receiver, connect to the SPEK port.

 .. .. image:: /_static/Images/sbusspek1.png
 .. 		:align: center